yuan-kuan/yuan-kuan.github.io/index.md

 ## Who is in it together?

-If you end up joining, the team size will be 4.
+If you end up joining, the team size will be 5.

-A handful of front-end engineers should make a beefy team for a good size application.
-My plan is to get a dedicated QA to do test planning and manual testing during development.
+A handful of software engineers with one or two QAs should make a beefy team for a good size application.
 As soon as we manage to sign a bigger project that includes UX&UI scope, I will invite a dedicated UX UI designer to the team.

-Except for the very rare occasion that you might interact with the client's backend programmer or designer (Which should be my job to communicate with the client), you will be working with less than 5 people, for a long while.
+Except for the rare occasion that you might interact with the client's backend programmer or designer, you will be working with less than 5 people, for a long while.

 ## When can you start?